josephmjoy/robotics/python_robotutils/NOTES.md

 that the main line code log and print statements did not run.
 To debug, I stepped through code with pdb and realized that an assertion was failing.

-## February 6, 2018E JMJ: Added optional parameter `name` to  RobotComm constructor
+## February 6, 2018E JMJ: Added optional parameter `name` to  `RobotComm` constructor
-This is for logging purposes - so in the logs we can make out which instance of RobotComm is generating what logs.
+This is for logging purposes - so in the logs we can make out which instance of `RobotComm` is generating what logs.
 It is a keyword-only parameter with a reasonable default:
 `def __init__(self, transport, *, name="robotcomm"):`
 This is a pattern that can be adopted more generally - each object of significance has an attribute called `name` that is injected into log messages.

-## February 6, 2018D JMJ: Implemented EchoClient  - just for messaging
+## February 6, 2018D JMJ: Implemented `EchoClient`  - just for messaging
-Implemented the Udp echo client, `comm_helper.EchoClient`.
+Implemented the UDP echo client, `comm_helper.EchoClient`.
 Currently just handles sending and receiving messages.
 It's design is different from the Java version.
 Key differences:
 - Various send parameters are specified by a different function, called `set_parameters`.
 - Method `send_messages` just takes a single parameter, a handler that is called each time any message is received.